NHSDigital/az-backup/README.md

 The following are pre-reqs to working with the solution:

 * An Azure subscription
-* An Azure identity assigned the subscription Contributor role (required to create resources)
+* An Azure identity which has been assigned the subscription Contributor role (required to create resources)
 * [Azure CLI installed](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)
 * [Terraform installed](https://developer.hashicorp.com/terraform/install)
 * [Go installed (to run the end-to-end tests)](https://go.dev/dl/)